-Your dog must be fully matured before they take part in canicross/running.
+Your dog must be fully grown before they take part in canicross.
 This is typically around the age of one year old, but may vary as dogs mature and grow at different speeds.
 Do not feed your dog at least 1-2 hours before or after a class as this may predispose them to bloat which is particularly common for larger/deep-chested dogs.
 Seek advice from your vet if in any doubt.

 Dogs must be attached to owners (via the bungee line) at all times.
+Please keep them on a short line (ie pull the line in) when you are standing around at the start and end of the run.

 Before the Class: